 Book yourselves into Hart House Bed and Breakfast in Hart, three blocks from the northern end of this 22.5-mile paved trail in NW Michigan.
-Not only have innkeepers Patrice and Allan put a lot of thought into the needs and wants of travelers but they also bestow special attention on travelers with bicycles.
-For example, they offer indoor bike storage, a bike repair stand and emergency repair supplies.
+Inn owners Patrice and Allan Martin put a lot of thought into the needs and wants of travelers and gave special attention to the needs of travelers with bicycles.
+For example, the B&B offers indoor bike storage, a bike repair stand and emergency repair supplies.

 A few blocks from the southern end of the trail, near White Lake and Lake Michigan, take your pick of three charming B&Bs on the same street in Whitehall, sister city to Montague.
 In alphabetical order: Cocoa Cottage B&B, Lewis House B&B, and White Swan Inn.

 Fred Meijer Berry Junction Trail